jakobjohansson/kiwi/README.md

 ### Configuration
 Included in the package is a `.env.example` file, which should be renamed to `.env` and omitted from version control.
 It is a simple environment file containing fields for database settings, user settings and more general application settings.
 Kiwi will not run without this file.

+After this is done, you should head to the */migrate* route to migrate the default SQL tables.

 ### Routes
 Custom routes can be set in the `app/routes.php` file, pointing a route towards a controller and a target method:
 ```php